 In the case of this egg white frittata, it meets all of those requirements, minus the egg yolks.

 Do you ever order an egg white omelet because you think it's the "light and healthy" choice?

-Well, as it turns out, recipes with egg whites do not always have to be light.
-And let me tell you, this scrumptious Potato Egg White Frittata totally does the trick!
+As it turns out, recipes with egg whites only do not always have to be light.
+And let me tell you, this scrumptious egg white frittata is the perfect example.

 What is the trick to making the best egg white frittata?

 NEVER whisk or mix the egg whites in any way, shape or form!

 Simple -- they won't feel light if you don't whisk them.
 And by the way, they still are light -- in the healthy sense of the word.

 The result of not mixing the egg whites is that the texture is thick and smooth.
 They are more dense without any air incorporated into them.